mikecann/mikecann.co.uk/public/pages/about/index.md

 Later in 2018 mike left GenVis to join an exciting blockchain based development company Bamboo.
 He worked as the lead engineer responsible for developing both the front-end React Native mobile app and the back-end serverless Event-Sourced architecture.

 Early 2019 saw mike co-found Markd a SAAS company dedicated to making remembering people simple fast and fun.
 He currently works full time on the product while loving life in sunny Western Australia.

+Late in 2019 Markd pivoted from building a CMS to building a games company working on a web and chrome extension game BattleTabs.
+Later in 2022 the company was renamed to Gangbusters.
+More on the history of the game and company on this post: https://mikecann.co.uk/posts/battletabs-in-7-minutes

+Since then the company has grown in size and has taken on a number of full time and part time staff members while they ramp up their success on BattleTabs into a full mobile release.